JohnDTill/Poifect/README.md

 ## Poifect

 Perfect hash generator - search to find a good hash function.
+There are two header files meant to be included in various C++ projects, a driver to verify correct behavior on several test maps, and an example GUI program in Qt.

 ![screenshot](screenshot.png?raw=true "Poifect")